-- To support and promote programmes of coordinated action in a whole range of areas including engineering, technology, training, communication, regulation and its enforcement.
+- Support and promote programmes of coordinated action in a whole range of areas including engineering, technology, training, communication, regulation and its enforcement.

-- To develop integrated initiatives to encourage stakeholders to introduce sensible speed policies and modern technologies to give better driver information.
+- Develop integrated initiatives to encourage stakeholders to introduce sensible speed policies and modern technologies to give better driver information.

-- To identify and promote local successful speed reduction initiatives and policies, then campaign to have them adopted nationally.
+- Identify and promote local successful speed reduction initiatives and policies, then campaign to have them adopted nationally.

 The faster one drives, the more likely a crash and the higher the risk of severe injury.
 The exact relation between speed and crashes depends on many factors.
 The injury severity of the vehicle occupants in a crash, for example, is not only determined by the collision speed but also by the mass difference between the vehicles.
 With regard to the crash rate, speed has a more prominent role in more complex situations like on urban roads than on less complex roads like motorways.
 Whatever the case, the effect of speeding measures is determined by absolute driving speeds, road types and speed differences between vehicles.

 Download RoadSafe's policy on speeding